Solving Partial Differential Equations : from Finite Elements to Neural Networks

 2.2.
 Using Neural Networks as PDE solvers

 Through FEM, we have seen a precise and elegant way to approximate the solution of a PDE.
 Using approximation capabilities of NNs, we see how to solve complex PDEs using little to no data.
-We will discuss the recent developpements in the field, such as :
+We will discuss the recent developments in the field, such as "vanilla" PINNs and the Deep Ritz Method, along with error estimates.
+In a second part, we will discuss Neural Operators.

 Project